UNLOCK FREE TRAINING

 A real estate assignment contract is a legal document that transfers both the rights & the obligations of a purchaser (aka - the assignor) under one contract of sale to another buyer (aka - the assignee).
 Here is a copy of the contract from Judicial Title.

 The assignee is often a cash buyer who closes the deal and then compensates the assignor/wholesaler for managing the real estate deal together.
-Mississippi real estate law is silent regarding the details about contract assignments.
+Mississippi real estate law is silent regarding the details of contract assignments.

 Generally speaking, a contract is assignable – by default- unless the contract's language expressly prohibits its use or requires the seller's approval.
 However, many agreements may include disclaimers and other relevant information.